Why choose a Certified Financial Planner™ (CFP®) professional?

 There are 285,000 ‘financial advisors’ in the United States; only 1 in 5 are Certified Financial Planners™.
 Anyone may call themselves a financial planner, but only those who have fulfilled the requirements of the CFP Board can display the CFP® certification marks.

 Requirements for CFP certification:

 By the time a student sits down to take the CFP® certification exam, they have studied an average of 900 hours to get there.
 The pass rate is about 50%.

-Certificants must have a minimum of 3 years (6,000 hours) of experience participating in the financial planning process prior to earning the right to use the CFP® marks.
+Certificants must have a minimum of 3 years (6,000 hours) of experience participating in the financial planning process prior to earn the right to use the CFP® marks.

 CFP® professionals are required to provide their financial planning services as a fiduciary— always acting in the best interest of their clients.

 For more information, see About CFP Board